Recovery can be quicker with a robot on the case

-Instead of standing over the patient, Dr. Monk sits in a comfortable chair in front of the da Vinci Surgical System console.
-Instead of peering through a surgical microscope, he views a magnified 3D image of the surgical site displayed on a high-resolution screen.
-And instead of wielding a scalpel or rigid laparoscopy tools, he uses hand controls and foot pedals to perform the operation with the da Vinci’s robotic arms and tiny, highly maneuverable surgical instruments.
+Instead of standing over the patient, St. Joseph's surgeons sit in a comfortable chair in front of the da Vinci Surgical System console, peering through a surgical microscope at a magnified 3D image of the surgical site displayed on a high-resolution screen.
+With a more precise view of the surgical area, the surgeon guides the da Vinci’s robotic arms and tiny, highly maneuverable surgical instruments through a small incision rather than making large cuts or incisions in the body.
+This technique allows our team to diagnose and treat conditions earlier and faster and with less complications than traditional surgery.

-For Dr. Monk and many other St. Joseph’s physicians, what was once a medical novelty is standard medical practice today.
+For St. Joseph’s physicians, what was once a medical novelty is now standard medical practice today.

 Experiencing the benefits firsthand

-Laura Tarrant learned of these benefits firsthand when she underwent surgery three months ago.
-Tarrant, a registered nurse who works in the Division of Surgery and Pelvic Pain at St. Joseph’s, was diagnosed with endometriosis 23 years ago.
-Medical Director Michael Hibner, MD, hired her in part because of her experience with endometriosis, a condition many of his patients have.
+Laura Tarrant learned of these benefits firsthand when she underwent surgery at St. Joseph's.
+Tarrant, a registered nurse who works in the Division of Surgery and Pelvic Pain at St. Joseph’s, was diagnosed with endometriosis more than 20 years ago.

 Endometriosis is a female health disorder that can cause pain, irregular bleeding and infertility.
 Over the years, Tarrant underwent one open surgery and six laparoscopic procedures for her condition.